jennybc/googlesheets/README.md

 ### Get a Google spreadsheet to practice with

 Don't worry if you don't have any suitable Google Sheets lying around!
 We've published a sheet for you to practice with and have built functions into `googlesheets` to help you access it.
 The example sheet holds some of the [Gapminder data](https://github.com/jennybc/gapminder); feel free to [visit the Sheet in the browser](https://w3id.org/people/jennybc/googlesheets_gap_url).
-The code below will get put a copy of this sheet into your Drive, titled "Gapminder".
+The code below will put a copy of this sheet into your Drive, titled "Gapminder".

 ``` r
 gs_gap() %>%